exasol/script-languages-container-tool/doc/developer_guide/developer_guide.rst

 Programming Model
 -----------------

-Exaslct is a mix of a build system, test runner and infrastructure as code.
+``exaslct`` is a mix of a build system, test runner and infrastructure as code.
 As such, we typically have tasks like the following one:

 - Build Image